 Chapter 13 bankruptcy is a wage-earner plan.
-Under chapter 13, the debtors are granted a repayment plan based on their disposable income.
+By declaring chapter 13, the debtors are granted a re-payment plan based on their disposable income.
 The plan is approved and overseen by a Chapter 13 trustee.

 The decision to file versus other alternatives requires a thorough, systematic review of your income, debts, and property.

-If you have questions about whether bankruptcy is right for you, you may want to seek credit counseling from a reputable agency, and a free consultation from our experienced bankruptcy attorneys.
-It is important to understand the long term effects of a bankruptcy filing, and understand your alternatives before you decide to file.
+If you have questions about whether bankruptcy is right for you, you may want to seek credit counseling from a reputable agency and a free consultation from our experienced bankruptcy attorneys.
+It is important to understand the long term effects of a filing and understand your alternatives before you decide to file.